 What is the Difference between Google Ads and Google Analytics?

 Google Ads is an advertising platform, to reach users on Google.com, YouTube and across millions of websites and apps within Google’s Display Network.
 Google Analytics is not an advertising platform, like Google Ads.
 Google Analytics is a free reporting tool to monitor your website traffic and understand where users are coming from and what they’re doing on your site.
-Within my courses section of the site, I offer free Google Analytics training, which is hosted by SkillShare.

 Is Google Ads PPC?

-Google Ads is a form of “PPC” (Pay Per Click) advertising.
+Yes, this is a form of “PPC” (Pay Per Click) advertising.
 With Google search and display products, you set a maximum amount you’re willing to pay per click.
 The amount of traffic you receive is influenced by the amount you’re willing to pay, as Google operates on an auction basis.
 If several competitors are targeting the same audience with higher PPC bids, they will likely outrank you and get more traffic.
 However, there are other factors in play, such as the quality of the ads and landing pages.

 Difference between Google Ads and SEO?